isograd-dev/isograd-dev.github.io/index.md

 The response is a JSON object containing the following properties:
 - `can_id`: unique integer id of the created candidate on Isograd's platform
-- `lgn_url`: a url that can be used by the candidate to login into the platform without entering any credentials
+- `lgn_url`: a url that can be used by the candidate to login into the platform without entering any credentials.
+This url is only valid for 30 minutes

 **Errors**